Libyan Investment Authority: 2015

 Approximately 85% of the LIA's assets remain frozen to safeguard them against potential misappropriation and corruption.
 These sanctions were originally requested by the National Transitional Council shortly after the fall of the Gaddafi regime to protect such assets from theft.

 In 2015 Abdulmagid Breish called for the UN to maintain its freeze over the majority of the LIA's assets under UN Security Council Resolution 1970 of 26 February 2011.

-Breish insisted that Libyan assets must be frozen until a Unity Government emerges and asserts control.
-Bouhadi, by contrast, has repeatedly sough to unfreeze the assets, stating that said he would appeal to the UN, the US and the EU.
+Breish insisted that Libyan assets must be frozen until a unity government emerges and asserts control.
+Bouhadi, by contrast, has repeatedly sought to unfreeze the assets, stating that said he would appeal to the UN, the US and the EU.

 In December 2015, the UN Security Council unanimously adopted Resolution 2259 welcoming the signing of Libyan Political Agreement and the emergence of a Tripoli-based Presidency Council (PC) and Government of National Accord (GNA).

 Breish appealed against his isolation before the Appeal Court of Tripoli.
 On 13 April 2015, the Libyan Court of Appeal stated that the Political and Administrative Isolation Law did not apply to Breish – he claims this led to his reinstatement as chairman and CEO of the LIA on 18 May 2015.
-However this decision did not reinstate him, nor did it suggest that any tenure he may have had in the past be reinstated.
+However, this decision did not reinstate him, nor did it suggest that any tenure he may have had in the past be reinstated.

 2016

-In March 2016, Abdulmagid Breish, former BoD Chairman, disputed Hassan Bouhadi’s authority as chairman of the Board of Directors of the LIA.
+In March 2016, AbdulMagid Breish, former BoD Chairman, disputed Hassan Bouhadi’s authority as chairman of the Board of Directors of the LIA.

 On 30 March 2016, the Presidency Council and GNA arrived in Tripoli.
 By mid-April British, French and Spanish ambassadors had returned to Tripoli to reopen their embassies, and foreign ministers from the UK, France and Germany had visited Tripoli to express their support for the PC and GNA.
 Italian and Spanish ambassadors then followed suit shortly after.

 Breish supported the establishment of a Presidency Council (PC) and Government of National Accord (GNA) in April 2016 and welcomed the PC and GNA, stating that "The LIA reaffirms its readiness to fully cooperate with the Government of National Accord in providing all relevant data, reports and support".

 On 15 August 2016, the Presidential Council of the Government of National Accord (GNA) appointed an Interim Steering Committee to temporarily administer and steer the LIA.
 It has the privileges and terms of reference of the board of directors and chairman with a view to safeguard the normal administration of the company.

 On 17 August 2016, the governments of France, Germany, Italy, Spain, the United Kingdom, and the United States issued a Joint Statement welcoming the appointment of the Steering Committee and underlining the GNA to "exercise sole and effective oversight" of the Libyan institutions including the LIA.